TareqNewazShahriar/signalr-state-retainer/README.md

 </div>
 ```

-* **Step 4:** Call the plugin with necessary parameters.
+* **Step 4:** Call the plugin with necessary parameter options.
 A sample call can be like this:

 ```javascript
 $(function()